About the Georgia Historic Preservation Division

 Georgians will value historic places for the important roles they play in our social and economic lives.
 Property owners, local communities, and state agencies will possess the knowledge and the legal and financial tools to preserve their historic properties.
 The Historic Preservation Division will play a critical role as the state historic preservation office in increasing citizen engagement with the historic places that make the state unique including local landmarks, state historic sites, and national historic landmarks and sites.
 Through its education and citizen engagement programs, the Historic Preservation Division will help the Department instill a conservation ethic among Georgia citizens.

-Read the History of Historic Preservation article on the New Georgia Encyclopedia
+- History of Historic Preservation (New Georgia Encyclopedia